NameeOberst/model-hq-docs/model-hq-markdown-docs/v1/chat/chat.md

 ### 2.5 Configure
 The Configure panel exposes generation and retrieval parameters, for example:
-- Temperature, max tokens, top-p, repetition penalty, chat memory, etc,.
+- Temperature, max tokens, top-p, repetition penalty, chat memory, etc.
 - Retrieval options: number of results, similarity threshold, chunk size.

 These values can be adjusted to control creativity, response length, and the degree to which retrieved context influences output.

-For full configuration options, please refere [Chat Configuration](https://github.com/BloksAdmin/model-hq-docs/tree/master/v1/chat/chat-configuration.md)
+For full configuration options, please refer to [Chat Configuration](https://github.com/BloksAdmin/model-hq-docs/tree/master/v1/chat/chat-configuration.md)

 ### 2.6 Info
 The Info button displays the current configuration settings for your chat model.

 ![chat](chat/11_info.png)

-This provides clarity on which model is in use and the configuration parameters currently applied.
+This provides information on which model is in use and the configuration parameters currently applied.

 ### 2.7 Save / export chat